 The “Consumer Price Index for All Urban Consumers: All Items Less Food & Energy” is an aggregate of prices paid by urban consumers for a typical basket of goods, excluding food and energy.
 This measurement, known as “Core CPI,” is widely used by economists because food and energy have very volatile prices.
 The Bureau of Labor Statistics defines and measures the official CPI, and more information can be found here: http://stats.bls.gov:80/cpi/cpifaq.htm or here: http://www.bls.gov/opub/hom/pdf/homch17.pdf.

 Release: Consumer Price Index

 US.
-Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: All Items Less Food & Energy [CPILFESL], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/CPILFESL/, October 4, 2015.
+Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: All Items Less Food and Energy [CPILFESL], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/CPILFESL/, November 27, 2015.

 FRED BlogThe many flavors of inflation

 FRED BlogWhich measures of inflation are relevant for policy?